ioccc-src/winner/2024/ferguson1/README.md

 alt code although I think I got those fixed).

-Actually, you get to see progression more, comparing the alt code with the submission code, and you can appreciate much more this way.
+Actually, you get to see progression more, comparing the alt code with the entry code, and you can appreciate much more this way.

 Anyway, I made a huge amount of effort to repeatedly reduce bytes for more events and more obfuscation but if it was not for the size limit increase (or